Best Women's Winter Boots of 2024/25

 For best cleaning practices, check out your boots’ manufacturer’s website.
 How To Clean Stuff has a great article on how to clean and deodorize winter boots and inserts.
 Mountain Warehouse has a great guide on how to clean and waterproof leather, suede/nubuck, and fabric boots.

-For more suggestions, see our section on Cleaning, Care, and Maintenance for Outdoor Gear
+For more suggestions, see our story on Cleaning, Care, and Maintenance for Outdoor Gear.

 When the snows melt, and it’s time to start thinking about flip-flops, make sure that your boots are clean and completely dry.
 Putting your winter boots away wet enables mold and bacteria to grow during the warmer months.
 Ideally, wrapping them up and storing them in a clean, dry box for the summer is the best practice.
 If you’re like me and don’t have my storage on lock (aka under your bed is your only storage), wrapping them in a garbage bag also works well.
 Just be sure they have had a chance to completely dry beforehand.